 Tips for making the recipe

 - Crowd the baking dish with the cherry tomatoes.
-When roasting cherry tomatoes if you want them saucy, crowd the pan; if you want them dry roasted, place in a single layer.
+When roasting cherry tomatoes, if you want them saucy, crowd the pan; if you want them dry-roasted, place them in a single layer.
 It’s better to use a smaller baking dish than a larger one.